blackducksoftware/ohloh_api/reference/project.md

 + __url__
     The xml api url for the current Project.
 + __html_url__
-    The url to the current Projects details page on Ohloh.
+    The url to the current Projects details page on Open Hub.
 + __factoids__
     The factoids for the current analysis of the project will be included under this node.